zoubingwu/msw-auto-mock/README.md

 - `-e, --exclude <keywords>`: specify keywords to exclude, multiple keywords can be seperated with comma.
 - `--base-url`: output code with specified base url or fallback to server host specified in OpenAPI.
 - `--node`: by default it will generate code for browser environment, use this flag if you want to use it in Node.js environment.
+- `-c, --codes <keywords>`: comma separated list of status codes to generate responses for
 - `-h, --help`: show help info.